 1. A REASONABLE PRICED HOTEL ROOM

 Budget Travelers don't snap up the first appealing room at a decent price that they find.
 They research location—how close will they be to a city's major sights?—and make sure that a good price doesn't also come with a time-wasting long-distance schlep every morning.
 Budget Travelers call the hotel and ask for the best price, the most appropriate room options, and for a free upgrade.
 And in a pinch, they turn to HotelTonight for last-minute deals.
+We're also pretty proud of our own hotel research-and-booking tool.

 2. THE "BEST" DAY FOR AIRLINE TICKETS